 The State of Michigan’s Office of Child Support very recently unveiled a child support calculator on-line.
 The program, known as CALC, is a useful tool for support payors and payess alike.
 County Friends of the Court have been using CALC for years.

 This new child support tool is very user-friendly and has useful information pages and links to key provisions of the Michigan Child Support Manual.
 The website also features instructions on how to save your calculations.
 Payors and payees alike are encouraged to utilize this tool to determine their likely support obligations.

 Emancipation dates can be entered and saved, alerting a payee to the termination of his or her support obligation.
 The program also features “non-parent custodian” options when a person other than a parent has custody of the child.

 Other features include boxes to select for multiple jobs, additional deductions, child care expenses, and additional out-of-pocket expenses.
 About the only drawback to CALC is that it does not calculate spousal support like the proprietary software programs.

 Our attorneys have been trained in CALC.
 In addition, we have proprietary support software programs specifically designed to calculate both child and spousal support.

-If you have an issue that involves either the payment or the receipt of support, or if you would like to explore your options relative to a support obligation, our law firm offers a free consultation to answer your questions.
+If you have an issue that involves either the payment or the receipt of support, or if you would like to explore your options relative to a support obligation, the Oakland County child support lawyers at our law firm offer a free consultation to answer your questions.